Wall Street Analyst Upgrade HEXO Corp. [HEXO]. What else is Wall St. saying

 HEXO Corp.
-[NASDAQ: HEXO] stock went on an upward path that rose over 14.05% on Monday, amounting to a one-week price increase of more than 15.78%.
+[NASDAQ: HEXO] price plunged by -5.98 percent to reach at -$0.01.
 The company report on August 4, 2022 that Christina Lake Cannabis Appoints Experienced Cannabis Executive Mark Aiken as CEO.

 Sponsored